llliphys/VASP-WANNIER/README.md

 - `check_output.py`: check OUTCAR to see if a relaxation or scf calculation is converged.

+- `pycheck.py`: simply merge the above two scripts into a single script (more compact).

 - `to be continued`: more scripts are yet to come ...

 ### Install